CAT 2023 will take place in November, 2023.

 • Guess if you can eliminate at least ONE answer

-You need to invest some time on all questions, so while you are going through the questions, do NOT become emotionally involved with any of them.
-And even if you think the questions is outrageously difficult or outright incorrect, just try to eliminate at least one answer, guess and move on if you are not feeling confident about it.
+You need to invest some time in all questions, so while you are going through the questions, do NOT become emotionally involved with any of them.
+And even if you think the question is outrageously difficult or outright incorrect, just try to eliminate at least one answer, guess and move on if you are not feeling confident about it.

 • Keep track of the time

-180 minutes are allotted in CAT 2016 and 60 minutes for answering questions in each section and you cannot switch from one section to another while answering questions in a section.
+180 minutes will be allotted in CAT 2023 and 60 minutes for answering questions in each section and you cannot switch from one section to another while answering questions in a section.

 Certain questions by their very nature take more time to answer.
 The first step to better time management is to recognize these questions.